A mum-of-3 won a landmark case over a confusing road sign which has set a legal precedent.

-A journalist from the Hackney Gazette successfully appealed a £65 penalty charge issued after she made a left turn at a junction in Hackney, East London.
+A journalist from the Hackney Gazette successfully appealed a £65 penalty charge after she made a left turn at a junction in Hackney, East London.

-It is clear from the news articles that ran with the story that the sign was obscured by a set of traffic lights at the point of entry, and they were only visible when it is too late to safely avoid contravening the road sign.
+The sign was obscured by a set of traffic lights at the point of entry, and they were only visible when it is too late to safely avoid contravening the road sign.

 Hackney Council banned drivers from turning left at the junction in June 2018 in a bid to reduce air pollution near a local school between 7am and 10am and 3pm and 7pm.